fxstein/GoProX/README.md

 This is necessary to avoid situations where external storage devices are not mounted or simply not available when on the road.

-Simple run `goprox` with no parameters to get the storage validation summary:
+Simple run `goprox --verbose` with no other parameters to get the storage validation summary:

 ```
+...
 Info: Validating storage hierarchy...
 Info: goprox library: /Users/xxxxxxx/goprox directory validated
 Info: goprox archive: /Users/xxxxxxx/goprox/archive directory validated